Grodzisk Wielkopolski: History

 Stanisław Ostroróg as a Lutheran in 1563 gave the local church to Protestants and he also founded a new school in the town.
 Grodzisk became an important printing center for the Polish Reformation, however in 1594 Jan Ostroróg as a supporter of Catholicism reintroduced Catholicism in the town.

 In 1593, the census for Grodzisk Wielkopolski said that the population was approximately 1,160.
 The town charter was renewed with the inclusion of a new town about 150 metres from the old town.
 In 1601, the first privileges for the brewery were awarded.
 The town quickly became important for the production of beer (Grodziskie style).
 At the end of the 18th century, there were 53 breweries in the town.
 Also, traditions of meat production in the local butchers' guild date back to the 17th century, and today Grodzisk is known for its variety of traditional meat products (see Cuisine below).
 In 1626, the mayor of the city changed to the Opaliński family.
 They remained as mayors until 1775.

 In 1793, the town was annexed by Prussia in the Second Partition of Poland.
 Grodzisk was an important insurgent center during the Polish Kościuszko Uprising in 1794.
-In 1807 it became part of the short-lived Polish Duchy of Warsaw, and in 1815 it was reannexed by Prussia, under the Germanized name Grätz.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw, and in 1815 it was reannexed by Prussia, under the Germanized name Grätz.
 In the Greater Poland uprising (1848) during the Revolutions of 1848 a battle was fought between the Polish insurgents and Prussian troops in the present-day district of Doktorowo.
 From 1887 to 1918, it was the seat of Kreis Grätz.